Documentation

 type PoolOption ¶

-type PoolOption func(*Pool)
+type PoolOption func(*pool)

-PoolOption is a functional option for configuring a Pool.
-Use with NewPool or NewPoolT to customize Pool behavior.
+PoolOption is a functional option for configuring a pool.
+Use with NewPool or NewPoolT to customize pool behavior.

 func WithMaxWait ¶